MachineEarningLTD/OpenDeepSearch/README.md

         <a href="https://arxiv.org/pdf/2503.20201"> Paper  </a>
 </h4>

+## DATATHON

+Our submission is in the working version branch!!!!

 ## Description 📝

 OpenDeepSearch is a lightweight yet powerful search tool designed for seamless integration with AI agents.
 It enables deep web search and retrieval, optimized for use with Hugging Face's **[SmolAgents](https://github.com/huggingface/smolagents)** ecosystem.